drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 different parameters together.

-Bonus Question: Overshooting in MESA starts overshoot_f0 scale heights into the convection zone.
+**Bonus Question**: Overshooting in MESA starts overshoot_f0 scale heights into the convection zone.
 If you use step overshooting, the overshooting ends overshoot_f scale heights above the start of overshooting, after which the overshoot mixing goes to zero.
 But how does MESA define where the overshooting stops when you use exponential overshooting, which never goes all the way to zero?

 {{< details title="Click here to show the answer" closed="true" >}}